harshfeudal/Yuuki-Asuna/README.md

 ### Special thanks
 I’d glad to thanks [Dpp Discord Server](https://discord.gg/dpp) and everyone in there for helping me in making this bot.
 Without them, the bot may not be well-developed and result a crash.

-I'd also thanks [Eremiell](https://discord.com/users/340661564556312591) for helping me a lot in finding error.
-Without you, the project may be terminated.
+I'd also thanks [Eremiell](https://discord.com/users/340661564556312591) and [CommandServer](https://discord.com/users/314100296819277824) for helping me a lot in finding error.
+Without both of you, the project may be terminated.